-During the restore operation, the same initDBSID.sap files that are used during the original backup operation must be specified.
-For dual backups with IBM Spectrum Protect Snapshot and IBM Spectrum Protect for ERP, use the initDBSID.sap file to restore both disk-only and dual backups.
-IBM Spectrum Protect for ERP delegates the restore of the snapshot backup to IBM Spectrum Protect Snapshot.
+During the restore operation, the same init<SID>.sap files that are used during the original backup operation must be specified.
+For dual backups with IBM Spectrum Protect Snapshot and IBM Spectrum Protect for Enterprise Resource Planning, use the init<SID>.sap file to restore both disk-only and dual backups.
+IBM Spectrum Protect for Enterprise Resource Planning delegates the restore of the snapshot backup to IBM Spectrum Protect Snapshot.